 When an employee’s FMLA leave ends, the employee is entitled to be reinstated to the same or an equivalent position, with a few exceptions.

-Nevada employers may not fire, or threaten to fire, an employee because the employee attends a conference requested by an administrator of his or her child’s school, or because the employee is notified, during work hours or an emergency regarding the child.
+Under Nevada law, employers may not fire, or threaten to fire, an employee because the employee attends a conference requested by an administrator of his or her child’s school, or because the employee is notified, during work hours or an emergency regarding the child.

 Employers with at least 50 employees must allow eligible employees to take up to four hours off per school year to: